SchipDev/duck-hunt-game/README.md

 ---------------------Currently Doing-----------------------
-    Rig an animation system that plays the dog animation when both ducks are killed before allowing the next two to spawn
+    give the ducks death animations

 ---------- To Do -----------------------